Sahibi River: Barrages and bridges

 Several bridges cross the Sahibi River.
 A bridge on State Highway 14 crosses the river between Behror and Sodawas (Behror to Alwar Road).
 On State Highway 52, a bridge crosses the river between Ajaraka and Dadhiya.
 The Masani barrage is also used as the bridge on NH 919 which merges with NH 48 (Delhi-Jaipur-Mumbai, formerly NH 8) at this barrage near Dharuhera, Rewari.
+Buchara dam is located in Buchara Leopard Sanctuary Kotputli on Sota River, a major tributary.
 Railway bridges between Ajaraka and Bawal and near Pataudi also cross the river.
 A railway bridge near Nangal Pathani also crosses the river.

 History

 Prior to 1960, the rain-fed Sahibi River entered Delhi near Dhansa and spilled its overflow in the Najafgarh Lake (Jheel) basin, creating a seasonal lake.
-A vast area more than 300 km2 was submerged in some seasons.
+A vast area of more than 300 km2 was submerged in some seasons.
 In the following decades, the Sahibi River flow reaching Dhansa was channelised by digging a wide drain and connecting it directly to the Yamuna River, completely draining the seasonal Najafgarh Jheel.

 The Sahibi River flooded in 1977.
 In response, the Masani barrage was constructed on Delhi-Jaipur highway near Masani village, Rewari.
 Several smaller dams have also been constructed throughout the hills of Rajasthan to store rainwater.
 The construction of dams has restricted the flow of water on the Sahibi River and it is now rare for water overflow from monsoon rains to reach up the Masani Barrage.